-Real estate is a complicated business – and often the stars need to be aligned for transactions to move forward, but remember, be patient – your PHOENIX HOMES REALTOR is working to sell your home and to help you through this process.
+Real estate is a complicated business – and often the stars need to be aligned for transactions to move forward, but remember, be patient – your Phoenix Homes Realtor is working to sell your home and to help you through this process.

 ARE YOU READY TO START DISCUSSING THE LISTING PROCESS?

-If so, please complete the form below and one of our associates will be in touch with you shortly.
+Please complete the form below and one of our associates will be in touch with you shortly.
 We look forward to taking the time to go over all your options and help you through the listing process.

 Sorry we are experiencing system issues.
 Please try again.